tfreitasleal/QxWebDriver-NET/README.md

 # QxWebDriver-NET

-WebDriver testing support for qooxdoo desktop and mobile applications.
+WebDriver test automation support for qooxdoo desktop and mobile applications.

 Version 1.0.8 is available on [NuGet](https://www.nuget.org/packages/Qooxdoo-WebDriver/) as __Qooxdoo-WebDriver__.
 This release is NET 4.5 only.